atanas011/frontend/README.md

 ### e-commerce

 NodeJS should be installed and added to System vars.
-Redux DevTools extension should be added to browser.

 - Clone repo to local dir, open cmd.exe in it, and run (backend server): npm i && npm run prod
 - In another cmd.exe run (frontend server): cd frontend && npm i && npm start
-- In browser, run Redux DevTools > Actions > State
+- In browser, navigate to product details page and back home